Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Nevada

 Citation: Rev. Stat. § 432B.260; DCFS Pol.
 Man. § 0519

-If the agency determines that an investigation is not warranted, the agency may, as appropriate, conduct an assessment of the family of the child to determine what services, if any, are needed by the family and, if appropriate, provide any such services or refer the family to a person who has entered into a written agreement with the agency to make such an assessment.
+If the agency determines that an investigation is not warranted, the agency may, as appropriate, conduct an assessment of the child's family to determine any services or refer the family to a person who has entered into a written agreement with the agency to make such an assessment.

-In policy: The hotline/intake screener should explore the following information to support information collection and screening decisions regarding substance-affected infants:
+In policy: The hotline or intake screener should explore the following information to support information collection and screening decisions regarding substance-affected infants:

 - The type of drug exposure